 At NAIT, we’re here to teach you everything you need to know.

 If you work well without supervision, like having variety in your day-to-day work and are a creative problem-solver, then you will enjoy working as a refrigeration and air conditioning mechanic.

-Refrigeration and air conditioning mechanics work in a variety of indoor environments depending on the job, including compressor rooms, roof tops or computer rooms.
+Refrigeration and air conditioning mechanics work in a variety of both indoor and outdoor environments depending on the job, including compressor rooms, roof tops or computer rooms.
 There is some risk of injury as you will work with electricity and high-pressure hazardous gases.

 The Refrigeration and Air Conditioning Mechanic apprenticeship term is:

 Refrigeration and air conditioning mechanics train at NAIT Main Campus.

 As a refrigeration and air conditioning mechanic, you will be employed by companies that install and service air conditioning and refrigeration systems.
 You can also become self-employed as a contractor.

 Experienced refrigeration and air conditioning mechanics may advance to supervisory positions.

 You do not need this trade certification to repair domestic refrigerators, freezers or self-contained air conditioners with no piping.
 You also do not need this trade certification to repair transportation-based refrigeration units, which are serviced by heavy equipment mechanics.